Logarithmic resilience risk metrics that address the huge variations in blackout cost: Results

 \section{Results}

-Table~\ref{utilitydata} shows all the results.
+\looseness=-1 Table~\ref{utilitydata} shows all the results.
 The empirical customer cost exceedance curves have an approximately linear trend for the larger cost events on a log-log plot.
 In particular, utilities 1,2,4 have very heavy tails of absolute slope $\alpha< 1$, utility 3 has $\alpha\approx 1$, and utility 5 has a heavy tail with $1<\alpha<2$.
 These heavy tails indicate that large cost events show high risk and great variability, and that there is no typical large cost event.
 The less severe and more resilient case of utility 5 can likely be attributed to it being primarily urban.
 ALEC and the associated slope index $\alpha$ can be practically estimated with reasonable variability, as shown by their 95\% confidence intervals $\rm CI_{ALEC}$ and $\rm CI_{\alpha}$ for events observed over periods from 6 to 17 years.

 \looseness=-1 However, there are severe difficulties in estimating the mean costs of the large events without taking the logarithm.
-We extrapolated the exceedance curve beyond the maximum observed cost in two ways ($Pb$ and $LNb$) to a maximum possible blackout.
+We extrapolated the exceedance curve beyond the maximum observed cost in two ways ($P_b$ and $LN_b$) to a maximum possible blackout.
 This gives large, finite means, but with high variability in estimates of the means: The relative standard errors $\rm RSE_{Pb}$ and $\rm RSE_{LNb}$ are at least an order of magnitude larger than $\rm RSE_{ALEC}$ for utilities 1,2,3,4, and at least 5 times larger than $\rm RSE_{ALEC}$ for utility 5.
 Therefore, utilities 1,2,3,4 require at least two orders of magnitude more observed events to achieve the same variability of estimates of the mean as ALEC, showing that estimating the means of the untransformed data with reasonable accuracy requires impractically large amounts of data.
 Utility 5 requires an order of magnitude more observed events.